LLC: Everything You Need to Know

 What Types of Business Should Choose an LLC

 As previously discussed in the advantages and disadvantages section, if your business does not plan on raising capital through a stock offering, you feel that you would like to protect your assets while allowing for a flexible management and tax structure, an LLC may be the preferred formation structure for your business.

 If you are currently a sole proprietor, member of a partnership, or currently a corporation with several members, an LLC could be a sensible choice for any small business, given that the structure provides limited liability protection offered in a corporation structure without the complexity and formality often found in a corporation.

 If you need help understanding an LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.